JamesYang007/concepts-guide/README.md

 Hence, you will get a compiler error once you pass it to `double_increment`!

 The test code is located in `src` directory - feel free to play around with it!
+Try coming up with example functions like `double_increment` for the other concepts (`Decrementable`, `Crementable`), and write test code to verify your implementation.

 ----